Our RE Curriculum

 - Stage 4 – Expression/Making Connections

-Each class has an Owl toy, which is used throughout the teaching of RE.
-Ultimately, this is used through the Discovery units as a way of asking pupils questions which involve reflection of key concepts.
+Each class has an Owl toy, which is used throughout the teaching of RE to help some of our children think about others; they are a way of asking pupils questions which involve reflection of key concepts.
 However the owl can also be used by pupils to ask questions that they have.

 Our Curriculum Impact